uviclibraries/excel/basics-data-cleaning.md

    <img src="images/excel-basics-03.png" style="float:right;width:250px;height:250px;" alt="Example of Column A filled out.">

    - Enter number **5** into cell A1 in your spreadsheet, and then press **Enter** on your keyboard.
    - Enter the following numbers in Column **A** below the number 5 you just entered: **6, 8, 3, 1, 9, 5, 4, 7, 5, 6.**  We will use this list of numbers for the rest of this exercise.

-3. **Basics operation on cells**:
+3. **Basics operation on cells**.
+Excel can perform basic mathematical operations with numbers stored in cells.
   - Click on Cell **C3**, press the = sign, then use your mouse and click on A1, press the + sign, then click on Cell A2.
 Cell C3 should have the following in it: =A1+A2.
 Now press **Enter** on your keyboard, and Excel will add cells **A1** and **A2** together and display the number 11 in Cell C3.<br>

     <button onclick="toggle('gif1')">Show/Hide Animation</button>